Edited by Varkanax39, Jul 02 2012 - 02:00 PM.

 The moon cast its dispassionate gaze down on the city below, and the tall towers rose like avaricious avengers against the cold north wind.

 The flames spun in a whirling, deadly kaleidoscope of red, orange, and yellow, and the stars spun around and around his head as though something had set the planet spinning at light speed.

 "I'm not going to leave them!" snarled Shardak.
-As his vision cleared, he could see the beings in the distance, and he could hear Arcturas'
+As his vision cleared, he could see the beings in the distance, and he could hear Arcturas'voice, defiant but weakening.